 In homes where allergy and asthma sufferers reside, proper air filtration is extremely important since airborne substances that trigger allergies and asthma can easily enter your household despite all your efforts.

 HEPA filtration are considered the most appropriate choice of air purifiers for such households because these are capable of removing up to 99.97% of allergens even those that are up to 0.3microns in size.
-You need to select the unit that has a multi-stage air filtration feature because it also contains a particle pre-filter, HEPA filter and a carbon filter, for example, the Ionmax ION420 Air Purifier.
+You need to select the unit that has a multi-stage air filtration feature because it also contains a particle pre-filter, HEPA filter and a carbon filter, for example, the Ionmax ION420 UV HEPA Air Purifier or the Ionmax ION430 UV HEPA Air Purifier

 Do the air filters require maintenance?